etan18/Obsidian-Notes/Cognitive Science/language.md

 4. Ambiguity — words with multiple meanings, run-on sentences

 **GPT-3** is a _predictive language model_ from OpenAI.
 It fails Turing Test when given non-sensical prompts (randomly outputs an answer)

+---
+### auditory pathways
+When we are listening to someone speak, there are two processes happening:
+- Auditory-phonological conversion, the bottom-up processing of raw speech into coherent [[linguistics|linguistic]] units.
+- Auditory word representation, the higher level semantic decoding to gather the meaning and intention of some speech.

+Similarly, when we are reading some text, there are two pathways:
+- Orthographic-phoneme conversion, grammatical parsing of text
+- Visual word representation, which maps words to their semantic representations Disorders causing disruptions in either pathway are known as **dyslexia**.